In the name of Allah, Most Merciful, the Bestower of Mercy.

 This is Muhammad Wild Ad-Daddū Ash-Shinqeeti seeking blessings (tabarruk) from the spit and saliva of his Tijāni Sufi shaikhs

-In these clips, Ad-Daddū is not seeking Ruqyah with the Qur’anic recitation as he now claims.
+In these clips, Ad-Daddū is not seeking Ruqyah through Qur’anic recitation, as he now claims.
 He is clearly seeking Tabarruk from his Sufi sheikhs ―anyone who says otherwise does not know Ruqyah, nor Tabarruk, nor Sufism!

 These Sufis who make tabarruk from the spit and remains of their sheikhs have no evidence from the Sahābah (radiyallāhu ‘anhum).
 They are, in reality, comparing their Sufi sheikhs to the Prophet (salallāhu ‘alaihi wasallam) and they use that as the disguise to dupe their followers ―i.e. that they are in the position of the Prophet and their followers are in the position of the Sahābah.
 And Allah’s refuge is sought from the deceptions of Iblees.
 The fact is that the Prophet (salallāhu ‘alaihi wasallam) did not command anyone to seek tabarruk from other than him, ever.
-And after his death, no one sought blessings from the Rightly-guided Caliphs, Abu Bakr, ‘Umar, ‘Uthman and ‘Ali (radiyallāhu ‘anhum) or anyone other than them and they were the best of mankind after the Prophets!
-And if it was something that was correct, they would have set the example for this Ummah.
-The Sahābah were in agreement that tabarruk is not to be sought from the traces, remains and effects of anyone after the Prophet (salallāhu ‘alaihi wasallam) ―and if this was something permitted, the Sahābah would have been the first in racing to perform it.
+And after his death, no one sought blessings from the Rightly-guided Caliphs, Abu Bakr, ‘Umar, ‘Uthman and ‘Ali (radiyallāhu ‘anhum) or anyone other than them, and they were the best of mankind after the Prophets!
+And if it were correct, they would have set an example for this Ummah.
+The Sahābah agreed that tabarruk is not to be sought from the traces, remains and effects of anyone after the Prophet (salallāhu ‘alaihi wasallam) ―and if this were something permitted, the Sahābah would have been the first in racing to perform it.

 So it is from the innovations of the Sufis to seek blessings from the touch of the Sufi sheikh, or from his wudū water or his spit or his turban, etc. And these innovations are rejected by Allah ―they are innovated and misguided beliefs and practices that lead to the Hellfire.
 Allah’s Messenger (salallāhu ‘alaihi wasallam) said, “Whoever innovates into this affair (Deen) of ours that which is not from it will be rejected.”
 (Muslim 1718).

-In these images, Ad-Daddu is lavishly praising and paying his respects to his Tijāni Sufi Sheikh, Ibrahim Anyas!
+In these images, Ad-Daddu lavishly praises and pays his respects to his Tijāni Sufi Sheikh, Ibrahim Anyas!

 It is from the ijmā’ (consensus) of the Sufi orders that the disciple (mureed) must submit completely to his sheikh and be with him just as a dead body with the one washing him.
 (At-Taqdees, p.
 322, Dispraise of Hawa, p.
 162)